PanosTsakonas/MoCap_Data_Minimisation/README.md

 Functional Tasks" these muscle moments are representative of the average adult male.
 Since the experimental procedure was open to everyone we wanted to scale this model based on the collected data up to twice the maximum muscle moment.

-The $K, B$ constants are constrained to be always positive and less than twice the values found in "Real-Time simulation of three-dimensional shoulder girdle and arm dynamics" since these constants represent the passive moment constants for the shoulder and arm.
+The $K, B$ constants are constrained to be always positive and less than twice the values found in "Real-Time simulation of three-dimensional shoulder girdle and arm dynamics" since these constants represent the passive moment parameters for the shoulder and arm.